core-wg/resource-directory/point-to-point-responses.md

 > failure or starting with a UUID if that's not possible, but some
 > guidance on where to start still seems appropriate.)

-WGF-4
-@@@ change to "(not necessarily secure) random", and add that if you rely on colls

 respond:

 There is no requirement here as collisions only result in retries.
 (For those